 - Reservation of meeting space and audio-visual equipment, and printing of workshop handouts and materials, per the requirements provided by ACRL.

-- On-site instructional technology and AV support as needed.
+- On-site instructional technology and AV support as needed (more information below).

 - Communicate regularly with presenters regarding program and logistics.

-- Catering for workshop participants and presenters, including refreshment breaks and/or meal services (e.g., breakfast, lunch) as appropriate.
+- Catering for workshop participants and presenters, if desired and as appropriate.

-- Volunteer staff as needed (e.g., general oversight, check-in assistants).
+- Staff as needed (e.g., general oversight, check-in assistants).

 - Compilation of attendee roster with complete contact information and registration list.